-Has it happened to you on your Windows 10 or Windows 8.1/8, that you restart your computer and find that the Homegroup icon has suddenly appeared on your desktop?
+Has it happened to you on your Windows PC, that you restart your computer and find that the Homegroup icon has suddenly appeared on your desktop?
 It has happened to me several times, and I was wondering why this was happening when I do not use the Homegroup feature, and how to remove this Homegroup icon.
 At times the Homegroup icon appeared randomly, stayed for a while, and disappeared automatically.
 At other times it was stuck and wouldn’t go away.
 The appearance of this Homegroup icon is not because of any virus – it just appears to make its presence once in a while – randomly!

-Remove Homegroup icon
+Remove Homegroup icon from desktop

 Before you proceed, read Helge Neumann’s simple tip below to Refresh the desktop – and make it go away.